cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 The third party API is hosted at [https://apiland.deno.dev](https://apiland.deno.dev).
 An [OpenAPI specification for the API](https://apiland.deno.dev/~/spec) exists in additon to [human-readable documentation for the new API spec](https://redocly.github.io/redoc/?url=https://apiland.deno.dev/~/spec).

-The third-party API has endpoints for module details and module metrics and module documentation (pages).
+The third-party API has endpoints for module details, module metrics and module documentation (pages).
+Each endpoint URL begins with https://apiland.deno.dev.

 ### Module Endpoints